“55 Miles To The Gas Pump” by Annie Proulx is a concise retelling of “Bluebeard“ in a remote, rural American setting.

 She will cut a hole in the attic with a saw, because she can’t get through the padlocks.
 When this doesn’t do the job she changes to a chisel and hammer.

-Rather than a battle this story gives us the aftermath of a battle, with enough detail for us to fill in the gaps.
+Rather than a big struggle this story gives us the aftermath of a big struggle, with enough detail for us to fill in the gaps.
+An implied big struggle scene.

 Sure enough, Mrs Croom has been exactly right about her husband all along.
 The detail of one of the women with remnants of blue paint on her — the same blue paint used on the shutters years ago — highlights just how close to home and domesticity these gruesome acts are.
 Mrs Croom has lived here, in this house, with those blue shutters, and now she cannot extricate herself from the crimes.